Verified Pandit at Your Doorstep for 99Pandit PujaDiwali Puja Book Now

 • “Om Gam Ganapataye Namaha ” is Ganesha’s Jap Mantra.

-• Modaks and besan ladoos are enjoyed by Ganesha.
+• Ganesha enjoys Modaks and besan ladoos.

 • Ganesha has 12 primary names.
 They are Gajanana, Lambodar, Vikat, Vighnavinashak, Vinayaka, Dhumtaketu, Ganadhyaksha, Ekanth, Kapil, Gajkarnak, and Vikat.